Dear Dr. K,

 4. Is your husband depressed?
 Depression doesn’t show up in men in the same way that it shows up in women.
 Read this article to learn more about the difference in the way men and women show depression.

-These questions are important to answer before looking at a psychological explanation for his behavior.
+These questions are essential before looking at a psychological explanation for his behavior.

-You are describing a man who has little insight or willingness to acknowledge the pain his behavior is causing.
+You are describing a man with little insight or willingness to acknowledge the pain his behavior is causing.

 The reasons for this may be numerous.
 You may be acting as his “whipping boy.”

-In earlier times, if the prince acted badly, a child was chosen as the designated “whipping boy” because, of course, the prince could not be touched.
+In earlier times, if the prince misbehaved, a child was chosen as the designated “whipping boy” because the prince could not be touched.
 The designated whipping boy was whipped as a substitute for the prince.

 In this context, you may be acting as a substitute for your husband‘s physical or psychological distress.
 It’s not fair to you, and it should stop.

-Some of us are walled off to our emotions as a way of managing the stresses and strains of our everyday life.
-We have a boss that we hate, a job we despise doing, disrespectful children, or a pain in the butt brother-in-law.
+Some of us are walled off to our emotions as a way of managing the stresses and strains of our everyday lives.
+We have a boss that we hate, a job we despise doing, disrespectful children, or a pain in the butt, brother-in-law.
 Most of us have too little money at the end of every month to live a decent life.

 For whatever reason, instead of examining our lives and making constructive changes, it becomes easier to find a victim for our frustration and let it rip.